t-d-k/LibreCrypt/docs/FAQ.md

  <a name="bh"></a>
 *Q: Can LibreCrypt run under Linux?*

-*A:* No - although LibreCrypt can read, write and create volumes which can be used under Linux.
+*A:* No - although LibreCrypt can read, write and create containers which can be used under Linux.

 LibreCrypt Explorer however, can be used under Linux when run under [Wine](http://www.winehq.org/).

   * * *
  <a name="bk"></a>
-*Q: How can I get LibreCrypt to mount my volumes at startup/when I login?*
+*Q: How can I get LibreCrypt to open my containers at startup/when I login?*

-*A:* By creating a shortcut with suitable command line parameters in your "Startup" directory (click the MS Windows "Start" button, then go to "Programs | Startup"), LibreCrypt can mount volume files after your system starts up/you login.
+*A:* By creating a shortcut with suitable command line parameters in your "Startup" directory (click the MS Windows "Start" button, then go to "Programs | Startup"), LibreCrypt can open container files after your system starts up/you login.

 See the [Command Line Interface](command_line.md) section for full details of LibreCrypt's command line options.